AmandaTevera/AmandaTevera/README.md

 # Hi!
 I’m Amanda 👋🏽︎

 I’m a newbie in tech who is currently learning JavaScript, Python, SQL, HTML and CSS.
-I managed to get started thanks to <a href="https://codefirstgirls.com/" title="Code First Girls Website" target="_blank"> Code First Girls </a>.
+I managed to get started thanks to <a href="https://codefirstgirls.com/" title="Code First Girls Website" target="_blank"> Code First Girls. </a>
 The introductory courses I took have set me on a good path and I'm now continually learning 💻︎.

 As a Civil Engineer, I enjoyed being on site and supervising construction.